mamun-ahmed/Linchpins_contact_form/README.md

 ## Requirements

 ### SMTP Configuration
 To use Gmail SMTP, you have make your Gmail account less secure.
-To do that, click  [here](https://myaccount.google.com/lesssecureapps?pli=1)
+To do that, click  [here](https://myaccount.google.com/lesssecureapps?pli=1) and disable captcha by clicking [here](https://accounts.google.com/b/0/displayunlockcaptcha)
 Without configuration this, you can not send mail.
 [Read in details](https://nodemailer.com/usage/using-gmail/)

 ### Using Docker